Showing 1-24 of 142 items

 Peoria area’s only Segway tour and Quadracycle bike rental experience.
 Offering 30-minute, 1-hour, and 2-hour Segway tours as well as 30-minute Quadracycle bike rides.
 Gliding with World On Wheels is as fun as it gets.
 Use them for individual riding or corporate events.
 Open March thru November, weather permitting.
 Feel free to call for an appointment.
 Easy riding for all age levels.

-Each year, the City of Effingham and the Effingham Convention and Visitors Bureau turn Community Park into a winter wonderland!
+Each year, the City of Effingham and the Effingham Convention and Visitors Bureau (CVB) turn Community Park into a winter wonderland!
 Wonderland in Lights, a drive-thru light display, features a variety of lighted holiday scenes including reindeer flying, Santa coming down the chimney, and a Nativity scene.
-We continue to add new lighting displays each year to grow the display.
+In addition, to help get you in the Christmas spirit, the Effingham CVB, along with 97.9 XFM and KJ Country 102.3, continue to bring you the option to tune into continuous Christmas music on 90.7 FM while you drive through the display.
+The display opens November 25, and runs until New Year's Day, January 1.
+Hours are from 5 to 9 p.m.
+Sunday through Thursday, and from 5 to 10 p.m.
+Friday and Saturday.
+Community Park is located on East Temple Ave, Effingham, IL.
 Santa visits the Wonderland in Lights every Saturday to bring special presents to the children.
-Come drive through the light display and stick around to talk to Santa and listen to your favorite Christmas carols!
-The Wonderland in Lights is free, but donations are welcome.
-Community Park is on East Temple Ave, Effingham, IL.
-For more information, please call 217-342-5310 or visit www.visiteffinghamil.com.
+The Wonderland in Lights is free, but donations are appreciated.

 Explore museums, historic neighborhoods and more while hunting for answers to tricky, humorous questions.
 Monthly hunts are offered for the public and private groups.